iamDecode/sklearn-pmml-model/docs/index.rst

 Documentation
 =============

-This library allows you to parse PMML models into Scikit-learn estimators.
-It can be used to effortlessly move models trained on different platforms and programming languages to Python.
+A library to effortlessly import models trained on different platforms and with programming languages into scikit-learn in Python.
+First export your model to PMML (widely supported).
+Next, load the exported PMML file with this library, and use the class as any other scikit-learn estimator.

 .. raw:: html